matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 :::info
 **The testnet paymaster allows users to pay fees in any ERC20 token** with the exchange rate of Token:ETH of 1:1, i.e. one unit of the token for one wei of ETH.

 This means that transaction fees in tokens with fewer decimals than ETH will be bigger; for example, USDC which has only 6 decimals.
-This is a known behaviour of the testnet paymaster, which was built for demonstration purposes only.
+This is a known behavior of the testnet paymaster, which was built for demonstration purposes only.
 :::

 ::: warning Paymasters on mainnet